dietrichmax/mapproxy-docker/README.md

 This repository provides a Docker image for [MapProxy](https://mapproxy.org/) with Nginx, a powerful tile cache and web mapping service.

-⚠ **Note**: This Docker image is designed to run on **Azure App Service**.
-Do not use this image for any other public service without SSH modifications unless you are sure you want to!

 ---

 ## 🚀 How to Use